-The Group strictly complies with the laws enacted by the Mainland China and Hong Kong Governments, including those in relation to environmental protection, social and governance issues.
-The Company's internal management for environmental, social and governance ("ESG") issues integrates the views of various stakeholders and is supported by staff members from all levels and departments of the Company, especially for important ESG areas.
+The Group strictly complies with the laws enacted by the Mainland China and Hong Kong governments, including those in relation to environmental protection, social and governance.
+The Company's internal management for environmental, social and governance ("ESG") takes into consideration the views of various stakeholders, especially for important ESG issues, and is supported by staff members from all levels and departments of the Company.
 Staff members jointly implement and execute relevant internal policies and promptly respond to the expectations of stakeholders.

-In furtherance of the on-going optimization of our ESG policies, the Group has been communicating with stakeholders actively, in order to receive feedback on and suggestions for the Group from stakeholders such as employees, customers, business partners and suppliers, shareholders and investors, government authorities and regulators through various channels.
-Also, we conduct comprehensive and all-round stakeholder engagement in various ways, such as face-to-face communication, telephone interviews, questionnaires and on-site visits with the assistance of an independent third-party professional consultant, in order to assist the Group in identifying and analyzing important topics from two dimensions, namely "Significance to our Stakeholders" and "Importance to Guangdong Land's Development", thereby allowing the Group to envisage changes in the operating environment, and consequently achieving the goals of sustainable development and proper risk management.
+To further refine its ESG policies, the Group has been actively communicating with stakeholders such as employees, customers, business partners and suppliers, shareholders and investors, government authorities and regulators through various channels in order to gather comments and suggestions from them.
+Coupled with the management's expectations on development, the Group identifies and analyses important topics at two dimensions, namely "Significance to our Stakeholders" and "Importance to Guangdong Land's Development", by conducting proactive and comprehensive stakeholder communication in various ways, such as face-to-face communication, telephone interviews, questionnaires and on-site visits, with the assistance of an independent third-party professional consultant, thereby allowing the Group to envisage changes in the operating environment and consequently achieving the goals of sustainable development and proper risk management.

-The Group operates in the real estate industry and it is very important to strictly comply with environmental laws and regulations on construction work.
+The Group operates in the real estate business and it is very important to strictly comply with environmental laws and regulations on construction works.
 Any failure to observe the relevant environmental laws and regulations may result in the relevant authorities' rejection of the applications for construction projects.
-The Group ensures that all activities at the construction site of each project are performed in strict compliance with the relevant environmental laws and regulations, including but not limited to the requirements for environmental protection, wastewater treatment and noise control, and clearly conveys the message of the Group's emphasis on environmental protection to the main contractors of the development projects, sparing no effort in contributing to environmental protection.
+The Group ensures that all newly constructed buildings comply with the environmental protection and energy conservation requirements set by the central and local governments.
+It also spares no efforts in contributing to environmental protection by actively collaborating with the main contractors of its development projects.